 Here are some sources for advance directive forms:

 - Your local hospital – Federal law requires all hospitals to provide information about advance directives to people in their communities, including information about the laws in your state.
 You can obtain information and a form by contacting the Patient Representative or Department of Social Services at your hospital.

 - The states listed below are linked to web sites that provide free advance directive forms.
 These links are provided as an easy and convenient way for you to find a form for your state.
-The U.S. Living Will Registry does not provide legal advice or legal services, and the Registry does not represent that the forms provided by these sites are legally valid.
+The U.S. Advance Care Plan Registry® does not provide legal advice or legal services, and the Registry does not represent that the forms provided by these sites are legally valid.
 The Registry is not responsible for the content of the forms on these sites.
 State laws sometimes change, making forms obsolete.
 You should check with an attorney to make sure that the advance directive you prepare complies with the law in your state.
 Click on your state to download an advance directive form.
-When you click on one of the links listed below you will be leaving the U.S. Living Will Registry’s web site.
+When you click on one of the links listed below you will be leaving the U.S. Advance Care Plan Registry‘s web site.